Star Trek: Strange New Worlds season 1: Casting

-In March 2022, Paul Wesley was revealed to have been cast as James T. Kirk for the second season, though he made a surprise first appearance during the first-season finale, playing an alternate version of Kirk from the potential future that Pike visits.
-Wesley did not want to do an imitation of Shatner's performance.
+The casting of Paul Wesley as James T. Kirk for the second season was announced in March 2022, after the actor was spotted filming for that season on location.
+He makes a surprise first appearance during the first-season finale, playing an alternate version of Kirk from the potential future that Pike visits.
+Wesley said he did not want to do an imitation of Shatner's performance.
 Transgender actress Jesse James Keitel was revealed in early June to have been cast as the nonbinary character Dr. Aspen, a Starfleet counselor who develops a connection with Spock, for the seventh episode.
 The episode reveals this to be a ruse, as Keitel actually portrays the villainous pirate Captain Angel who is the lover of Spock's half-brother Sybok.
-There was some concern about featuring a queer character as a villain due to the history of such characters being "villainized" for their identities in media, but Keitel felt it was "high time we let queer people be villains".
+There was some concern about featuring a queer character as a villain due to the history of such characters being villainized for their identities in media, but Keitel felt it was "high time we let queer people be villains".
 Myers said Angel was created to be a recurring villain and was always intended to be connected to Spock by their relationship with Sybok, who briefly appears in the episode portrayed by an unknown actor.
 Myers said Sybok would also return to the series in the future.
-Other guest stars for the season include Melanie Scrofano as Batel, a Starfleet captain and Pike's "friend with benefits"; Samantha Smith as a leader on Kiley 279; Lindy Booth as Alora, a leader on Majalis who is an old flame of Pike's; Ian Ho as the First Servant, a boy on Majalis who was selected at birth to be sacrificed to the machine that runs the paradise-like planet; and Huse Madhavji as Gamal, the biological father of the First Servant who tries to save his son from the Majalis machine.
+Other guest stars for the season include Melanie Scrofano as Batel, a Starfleet captain and Pike's girlfriend; Samantha Smith as a leader on Kiley 279; Lindy Booth as Alora, a leader on Majalis who is an old flame of Pike's; Ian Ho as the First Servant, a boy on Majalis who was selected at birth to be sacrificed to the machine that runs the paradise-like planet; and Huse Madhavji as Gamal, the biological father of the First Servant who tries to save his son from the Majalis machine.